Born alone die alone here in between

-One reason or another some choose to be alone
+One reason or another some choose alone

-They do not find their solace in a family home
+Rarely find solace in a family home

-Often these outsiders artists monks or mystics
+Often these outsiders artists monks mystics

-Always observing others while keeping statistics
+Are observing others keeping their statistics

 They say their own drummer is company at the bone

-Our need for other people should never cause us pain
+Need for other people should never cause us pain

-Rejoice in your connections with family and friends
+Rejoice in connections with family and friends